 In Norway the Northern Lights season lasts approximately from mid-September to mid-March.
 The cruises in Tromso usually start up in November and end in April.
 It’s not easy to say exactly when the best month to see the lights are, but hopefully the overview below will give you some pointers.

 September – October: This period doesn't have long periods of darkness, but there is still a lot of solar activity during these months.

 November – February: During these months, you won’t see the sun much in Northern Norway.
 The darkness is a major factor for aurora observations, but there is a higher chance of snow and cloud cover during these months – which could affect your chances of catching the lights.

 March – April: These months have more daylight than in the winter months, but will, like the autumn period, still have a lot of solar activity, so there is still a good chance of aurora sightings in Northern Norway.

-The reason Tromsø is one of the best places for a light chase is due to its location in the heart of the Aurora Zone in the Norwegian Arctic.
+The reason Tromso is one of the best places to see the Northern Lights is due to its location in the heart of the Aurora Zone in the Norwegian Arctic.
 On a clear night in this city, you won’t have to travel far to see the Aurora Borealis.
-If you are looking for some of the best cruises to see the lights there are some great options in Tromsø.
+If you are looking for some of the best cruises to see the lights, Tromso has some great options for you.

 The direction you cruise off in will all depend on the Aurora forecast and the weather predictions of the current day.
 The Aurora forecast can help predict when the Northern Lights will appear next and if you are interested, you can check out the Northern Lights predictions yourself on a website or download an app to your phone.
 This way you see the chances of the lights occuring at the time of your visit.